Essoyes, Champagne & the Summer House of Renoir

 - Visit his grave in the local cemetery

 To visit the Renoir Espace, house and painting studio, you need to buy an entry ticket that covers all three sites.
-The ticket can only be purchased at Espace des Renoir at Place de la Mairie in Essoyes
+Tickets can only be purchased at Espace des Renoir at Place de la Mairie in Essoyes.

 The Renoir Espace

 The Renoir Space (center) is housed inside the former stables of the Heriot Castle.
 Here you can see a 15-minute film about Pierre-Auguste Renoir and see changing exhibitions about the life and work of the impressionism artist.